-The Health and Safety Co-ordinator is responsible for the co-ordination of health and safety management on behalf of the headteacher throughout the school and in particular, will
+The Health and Safety Co-ordinator is responsible for the co-ordination of health and safety management on behalf of the Headteacher throughout the school and in particular, will

-- a. report regularly on safety matters to the Headteacher and the Governing Body including matters relating to school buildings and grounds; - b. assist with inspections and safety audits; - c. investigate and advise on hazards and precautions; - d. develop and establish emergency procedures, and organise fire evacuation practices within the school; - e. have a general oversight of health, safety and first aid matters; - f. monitor the general safety programme on behalf of the headteacher; - g. make recommendations to the senior leadership team on matters requiring immediate attention, e.g. changes to legislation or outcomes from premises safety inspections; - h. make recommendations to the headteacher on matters of safety policy in compliance with new and modified legislation; - i. publicise safety matters; - j. liaise with outside bodies concerned with safety and health e.g. Health and Safety team at County Hall; - k. ensure all accidents within the area of responsibility are recorded in line with school policy - I. monitor accidents to identify trends and introduce methods of reducing accidents. - m.reports on health and safety matters with respect to the safety procedures are developed and adhered to for operations carried out within the school by his/her staff and by outside contractors under his/her control; - n. keep records of hazards identified on site by staff and the remedial action taken and when; - o. the provision and maintenance of all 'fire' equipment and for the preparation and review of Fire Risk Assessments; - p. ensure that routine maintenance checks and inspections required by legislation of fixed service equipment, i.e. boilers, pressure vessels etc. are undertaken;
+- a. report regularly on safety matters to the Headteacher and the Governing Body including matters relating to school buildings and grounds; - b. assist with inspections and safety audits; - c. investigate and advise on hazards and precautions; - d. develop and establish emergency procedures, and organise fire evacuation practices within the school; - e. have a general oversight of health, safety and first aid matters; - f. monitor the general safety programme on behalf of the Headteacher; - g. make recommendations to the senior leadership team on matters requiring immediate attention, e.g. changes to legislation or outcomes from premises safety inspections; - h. make recommendations to the Headteacher on matters of safety policy in compliance with new and modified legislation; - i. publicise safety matters; - j. liaise with outside bodies concerned with safety and health e.g. the County Council's Health and Safety Team; - a. monitor accidents to identify trends and introduce methods of reducing accidents. - b. safety procedures are developed and adhered to for operations carried out within the school by their staff and by outside contractors under their control; - c. the provision and maintenance of all 'fire' equipment and for the preparation and review of fire risk assessments;